 - Safe, clean burning heat

 Another blue flame heater with a 30,000 BTU capacity, the Mr. Heater VF30KBLUELP is an excellent supplemental heating solution where electric heaters would not be practical.

 It is conveniently equipped with a thermostat for superior temperature control and uses battery-powered electronic ignition for your convenience.
 The necessary battery is included.

-The unit burns very cleanly and uses natural convection to circulate warm air throughout the room.
+The propane heater with thermostat burns very cleanly and uses blue flame natural convection to circulate warm air throughout the room.
 But, it also integrates with an F299200 blower fan if you need stronger heat circulation.